 Male Malayan tigers average approximately 2 meters to 2.5 meters in length, with the females smaller.
-Weights of Malayan tigers vary between 78 kilograms and 150 kilograms, depending, again, on the sex of the individual.
+The Malayan Tiger is a sub-species of the Bengal tiger.

 Orange background with black striping, along with white on the face and undersides, give the Malayan tiger the usual coloration found in these big cats.

+The only social group known to tigers, as with other tigers, is the bond between the female and her young.
 Pairs are formed only for the purpose of mating, and the tigers go their separate ways once the female has been impregnated.